BOOKQ/CS370-FALL2024-TEAM9-BOOKQ/README.md

 ## [Important]
 ### Before you run the below syntax ----> //Make sure you are in the *********SERVELET-EXAMPLE************ folder// before you perform next steps.

-Access the database and run the sql script
+Access the database
+(mysql must have these credentials)
--> mysql -u root -p -> to access the MySQL (mysql must have these credentials)
+-> mysql -u root -p

 Run the below command
 -> mysql> source ./db.sql;